-In a fleeting 14-year period between two world wars, Germany’s Bauhaus
+In a fleeting fourteen year period, sandwiched between two world wars, Germany’s Bauhaus

 school of art and design changed the face of modernity.
 With utopian ideals for the future, the school developed a pioneering fusion of fine art, craftsmanship, and technology